 Payment Card Industry Data Security Standard is a standard for companies that manage registered credit cards from large card schemes.
 The PCI Standard is commanded by the card brands, but it is supervised by the Payment Card Industry Security Standards Council.

 This standard was built to develop security all around the cardholder data.
 Every company that acquires and progresses card payments should cooperate with the PCI-DSS.
 This includes all government agencies that take card payments for provisions.

-The main challenge for government agencies to follow compliance rules has been an incapability to recognize and gather facts from across their company.
-The challenge is expanded because of mixed technologies being scattered across agencies, an absence of immediate observation across systems, and the incapability to modify and scale according to administrative requirements.
+The main challenge for government agencies to follow compliance rules has been the inability to gather data and manage programs across the organization.
+The challenge is expanded because of mixed technologies used by various teams, and the inability to modify and scale according to administrative requirements.

-The governance challenges that a government agency faces are as follows:
+The major governance challenges that a government agency faces are as follows: